sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 * This plugin can send API requests to "https://premium.theseoframework.com/" and our other sites.
 * Read our [privacy policy](https://theseoframework.com/privacy/), it states that we respect your privacy.
 * Questions about privacy?
-Feel free to (contact us)[https://theseoframework.com/contact/].
+Feel free to [contact us](https://theseoframework.com/contact/).

 > <strong>The premium software is Open Source:</strong><br>
 > This plugin and all extensions within are open source.
 This means they can be easily altered and shared.<br>